-Here’s how ‘Broad City’ smashes down outdated gender stereotypes
+Here’s how ‘Broad City’ smashes outdated gender stereotypes

 It’s happening.
-Next year, we will witness the end of an era.
-Broad City – a show which by then will have been on the air for five seasons – will come to an end.
-Co-creators and lead actors, Ilana Glazer and Abbi Jacobson recently struck a deal with Comedy Central, waving goodbye to the popular sitcom.
+This year we witness the end of an era.
+Broad City – a show which by then will have been on the air for five seasons – comes to an end.

 In the spirit of not being sad that it’s over, but happy it happened at all, let’s take a moment to appreciate the show.
 The millennial-centric series wasn’t just funny, it also made some serious headway in breaking down outdated gender stereotypes.
 Here’s why we’ll miss it so much:

 Real talk.
 Gross-out humor has historically been a man’s playground.
 Sure, we’re supposed to crease with laughter when a male protagonist has sperm on his ear (we’re looking at you, Ben Stiller!) but at the sight of womanly fluids, no one cracks a smile.
 It’s all a part of the ‘women aren’t funny’ rhetoric – a complete minefield and one we don’t have time to get into just now.

 But toward the end of Broad City‘s third season, the writers chose to delve deep into the world of period humor.
 Our first glimpse into this weird and bloody world came in episode nine “Getting There“, when Ilana unleashed her ‘period pants’ – jeans sporting a giant blood stain.
 The character uses them to avoid getting searched at the airport.
 It works.